 Interested in Finding a Methadone Maintenance Program?

-We hope that this post has helped to educate you about whether or not a methadone maintenance program is the right choice for you.
+We hope that this post has helped to educate you about whether or not a methadone maintenance program is a right choice for you.

 Remember, while methadone will help with the initial symptoms of withdrawal, a maintenance program is meant to be a long-term solution to help you keep your sobriety.